jadnco/drift/README.md

 [![forthebadge](http://forthebadge.com/images/badges/certified-snoop-lion.svg)](http://forthebadge.com)

-A cool slideshow and remote app.
+A cool Markdown slideshow creator and remote app.
+This is only like, 50% complete.

 ### Getting Started